Sheriff probes how 3-year missing for 3 days found alive by ‘Good Samaritan’

 After Christopher failed to return home on Wednesday, a multi-agency search was launched by the FBI Houston office, Texas EquuSearch and local volunteers with the use of drones, K-9 units and aircraft.

-Mr Sowell said the boy was found a bit dehydrated and hungry, but in overall good spirits, about 11 am Saturday by a man guided by God.
+Mr Sowell said the boy was found a bit dehydrated and hungry, but in overall good spirits, at about 11am on Saturday by a man claiming to have been guided by God.

 Tim Halfin says he was in a Bible study on Friday night when people began speaking about the boy lost for days.